- Y.SH

 About 20 different types of green tea exist today, and their distinctive characteristics (such as strength or aroma) come from the environment in which they were grown and how they were dried.
 Some examples include:

-• Japanese Sencha Green Tea
+- Japanese Sencha Green Tea

-• Matcha Green Tea
+- Matcha Green Tea

-• Jasmine Green Tea
+- Jasmine Green Tea

-• Genmaicha Green Tea
+- Genmaicha Green Tea

-• Gunpowder Green Tea
+- Gunpowder Green Tea

-• Longjing (Dragon Well) Green Tea
+- Longjing (Dragon Well) Green Tea

-• Gyokuro Green Tea
+- Gyokuro Green Tea

-• Mint Green Tea
+- Mint Green Tea

-Masala Tea
+Masala Tea the Flavoured Tea Variety

-Masala tea is extremely popular, owing to its taste and aroma.
+Masala tea is trendy, owing to its taste and aroma.
 It is widely believed that one cup of masala tea can prevent various kinds of illnesses and keep you healthy.
 Masala tea combines several ingredients, including cardamom, ginger, cinnamon, black pepper, and cinnamon.
-Every manufacturer and tea connoisseur will have its blend of ingredients for masala tea, which means that no two cups of masala chai will be the same.
+Every manufacturer and tea connoisseur will have its own blend of ingredients for masala tea, which means that no two cups of masala chai will be the same.
 That being said, the essential ingredients remain much the same.
 In America, the ingredients and preparation methods differ from traditional masala chai.
 The name of this drink has also changed to "chai" or even "chai tea," which is a bit misleading.
 "Masala chai" literally translates to "spiced tea," and "chai" means "tea."
 So the phrase is actually redundant: it should be written as just one word—"masala."

 Although masala chai is relatively unknown in America, the drink has gained respect and popularity among some American consumers.
 As people become more interested in high-quality teas, they will likely demand better versions of masala chai.
 In recent years, the popularity of chai tea lattes and a masala-flavored drink called dirty chai has grown considerably in Western coffee shops.

 White tea is a delicate, minimally processed tea that is highly sought after by connoisseurs and enjoyed by experts and novices alike.
 White tea has a light body and a mild flavor with a crisp, clean finish.
 White tea tends to be very low in caffeine, although some silver-tip teas may be slightly higher.
 This tea is made from the new buds and young leaves of the Camellia sinensis plant.
 This gives it a delicate flavor profile compared with other teas—the silver hairs on those parts account for its whitish hue.
 After harvesting, the buds and leaves are steamed or fried to stop oxidation.
-Then they dry for several days until no moisture remains in them at all.
+Then, they dry for several days until no moisture remains in them at all.

 Matcha is made from a tea plant that has been shaded for at least three weeks before harvest.
 The shading process increases the chlorophyll in the plants, which gives them their characteristic deep-green color.
 It also contains caffeine and l-theanine, which contribute to the unique umami flavor of the tea.
 The leaves are immediately steamed after harvest to halt oxidation, a chemical reaction that causes food or drinks to deteriorate over time.
 When the leaves are dried and shaped like green tea, they become Gyokuro.
 To make matcha from these leaves, they are ground into a fine powder by stone or electric grinders.

-Oolong Tea
+Oolong Tea another Popular Tea Variety

 Unlike black or green teas, Oolong tea has an oxidization level ranging between 15 and 80 percent.
 Interestingly, oolong's oxidation level falls right in the middle of those two other types of tea.
 Oxidation ensures that oolong tea is more complex and richer than green but not as robust as black.
 The same five-step process used to make other teas—including black—is followed in making oolong; however, the leaves are oxidized less during their processing, leading to a unique flavor.